top of page

 In this view, you can also visually analyze and compare the calculated results of the different tuning style options as they are applied to this piano and compare the effects that those styles have on both the beat rates of the different intervals as well as the partial strengths for the notes in each interval.

-While you’re taking inharmonicity measurements, pianoscope is simultaneously determining the relative intensity of each of the first ten partials for each note.
+While you’re taking inharmonicity measurements, Pianoscope is simultaneously determining the relative intensity of each of the first ten partials for each note.
 The values measured in this process appear as color gradients of the Deviation Curves in the Tuning Curve View.
 You can adjust the weight of each interval and save the adjustment to the calculated tuning style to apply your changes to the tuning.

-This is a perfect example of the many ways pianoscope enables the technician to engage with their data, visualize the changes and customizations they’ll want to make for a particular tuning, and understand the way the ETD collects, calculates, and displays the information.
+This is a perfect example of the many ways Pianoscope enables the technician to engage with their data, visualize the changes and customizations they’ll want to make for a particular tuning, and understand the way the ETD collects, calculates, and displays the information.

 Temperament Library

-Finally, I want to highlight pianoscope Pro’s library of temperaments: a selection of 70 different options, from pure fifth Pythagorean temperaments to mean tone modified and quasi equal (including many different historical) temperaments.
+Finally, I want to highlight Pianoscope Pro’s library of temperaments: a selection of 70 different options, from pure fifth Pythagorean temperaments to mean tone modified and quasi equal (including many different historical) temperaments.
 You can even create custom temperaments either by manually setting offsets from 0 cents or by duplicating an existing temperament and modifying the offsets for that particular temperament.

 As I mentioned before, there are way too many useful and innovative features to cover in this article, but the user manual is so clearly worded and easy to understand that any questions you have will probably be answered perfectly over there.

-What I think makes pianoscope so well-suited for the professional piano technician and aural tuner is the ideology behind its development: to create a tool that would complement the skills set, education, training, and knowledge of the professional piano technician and aural tuner in a way that enables them to make the most efficient use of their abilities via seamless communication between the tool and its user.
+What I think makes Pianoscope so well-suited for the professional piano technician and aural tuner is the ideology behind its development: to create a tool that would complement the skills set, education, training, and knowledge of the professional piano technician and aural tuner in a way that enables them to make the most efficient use of their abilities via seamless communication between the tool and its user.

 Has Frank put an end to the debate of ETD vs aural tuning by creating an ETD that is meant to be used as a tool to facilitate a high level of aural technique and acuity in technicians of all levels?
 Click here to start your 14-day free trial and find out for yourself!
 We’d love to know your thoughts!

-364 views0 comments
+472 views0 comments

 Recent Posts